-On screen as an actor, Michael’s credits include: Fire and Steel (Channel 4, UK), Wombat, Medivac, Fire 11, The Day of the Roses, Green Sails, Paradise Found, Hey Sista, Fat Cow Motel, The Sleepover Club, and Monarch Cove.
-As an acting coach for screen Michael’s credits include: The Family Law 1 and 2, The Sleepover Club and Answered by Fire.
+On screen as an actor, Michael’s credits include: Fire and Steel (Channel 4, UK), Wombat, Medivac, Fire 11, The Day of the Roses, Green Sails, Paradise Found, Hey Sista, Fat Cow Motel, The Sleepover Club, Monarch Cove and The End.
+As an acting coach for screen Michael’s credits include: The Family Law 1, 2 and 3, The Sleepover Club and Answered by Fire.

 Acting work beckoned Michael back to Queensland, where he’d been brought up, and Helen joined him, finding herself playing Amanda in Private Lives for Tropic Line, opposite Michael, and then Chrissie in Brian Friel’s Dancing at Lughnasa for Queensland Theatre Company in 1994.
 Further roles followed in Peter Pan and The Winter’s Tale, all at Queensland Theatre Company in 1994.
 In 1995 the lead role of Lady Teazle in The School for Scandal opposite Queensland theatre luminary Alan Edwards, the founder of the company.
 A subsequent appearance as Morgause in Glamalot for Toadshow ensured Helen a small but coveted mention in Queensland’s popular culture history!